IngridMorstrad/IngridMorstrad.github.io/content/posts/activities/2023-08-06-a-covid-chronicle.md

 ## Interesting observations

-I decided not to take medicines when my temperature was under 102, as I'd read some recommendations that it might be better to let your body do it's thing.
+I decided not to take medicines when my temperature was under 102, as I'd read some recommendations that it might be better to let your body do its thing.
 A higher temperature lets the immune system function better.
 I noticed that medicines steeply bring down the temperature, but once it wears off, the body temperature rises as sharply.
 The third time I took medicine I took it just before the body temperature crossed 102, as I noticed the medicine took around an hour to take effect - the body temperature didn't drop till about an hour after I'd taken the acetaminophen.

 Temperatures didn't correlate with how I felt.
 I distinctly remember feeling better at 103 than at 102, and sometimes felt worse at 98 than 99.
 My core body temperature is usually lower than 98, so a 98.6 left me feeling somewhat feverish.